3 UX designers, 7 Engineers

 - If the application is stopped – the upgrade will proceed

-The instance upgrade wizard provides a simple experience to upgrade.
-There is informative messaging throughout the upgrade process to inform the backup admin what is happening.
+The instance upgrade wizard provides a simple upgrade experience.
+There is informative messaging throughout the upgrade process to inform the backup admin what is happening and guides them through the entire process.

 I created paper sketches to validate the flow – I met with the PM and architect to validate the technical aspect as well as discuss the lo-fi wireframes.